 - They consist of the meridians 25º and 74º W, parallel 60º south and 90º south (South Pole).
 Which in turn limits set comprising the national territory in Antarctica Argentina.

-- National Geographic Institute: Official information in Argentina
+- National Geographic Institute: Official data of Argentina